-3.3.8 THREATS TO CULTURAL RESOURCES
+3.3.9 THREATS TO CULTURAL RESOURCES

 Unfortunately, there are many threats to the cultural resources of a community.
 Whether it is development pressure, rehabilitation and maintenance costs, or simply the effects of time, it is often difficult to preserve the cultural resources in a community.
-The effects of weather and time, simple attrition, are the greatest threats to Benton's historical and cultural identity.
+The greatest threat to Gratiot's cultural resources is simply the passage of time.

-3.3.9 LOST CULTURAL RESOURCES OR BUILDINGS
+3.3.10 LOST CULTURAL RESOURCES OR BUILDINGS

 Sometimes important cultural resources are irreparably lost due to deterioration, preservation apathy, development pressure, lack of maintenance, or merely the march of time.
 Once lost such cultural links to the past and, in a sense, a community's history, are gone forever.
-Two such links, the Buncombe School and the Central School are examples of cultural losses Benton has experienced.

-3.3.10 HISTORICAL PRESERVATION ORDINANCES AND COMMISSIONS
+3.3.11 HISTORICAL PRESERVATION ORDINANCES AND COMMISSIONS